smbaig235/free-genai-bootcamp-2025/sentence-constructor/chatgpt/Readme.md

 ### Conclusion:

-By applying both input and output guardrails to the model, we achieved more refined and reliable results, ensuring the AI assistant delivers better guidance for students learning French.
+By applying both input and output guardrails to the model,and prompt engineering techniques, we achieved more refined and reliable results, ensuring the AI assistant delivers better guidance for students learning French.

 #### Resources:
   - [https://chatgpt.com/]